-Ruffles are a great way to add texture to any project-from home decor to garments.
+From home décor to garments, ruffles are a great way to add texture to any project.
 Ashley Hough shows you how to sew ruffles several ways.

 Ruffles can also be made creating equal folds of fabric.
 Ashley shows you how to sew ruffles that are more uniform without needing a special foot attachment for your machine.
 A ruffler foot works by creating small, equal folds along a length of fabric.
 You can create a similar look by measuring, marking and folding your fabric prior to stitching.
 The smaller the fold the fuller the ruffle will become.